 Many scholars point out that the story of Jesus is a solar allegory.
 Born of a virgin mother at the winter solstice and crucified between two thieves at the vernal equinox.
 The crucifixion is symbolic, representing the sun’s path through the zodiac.
 The plane of the ecliptic crossing or passing over (Passover) is the equator at the vernal equinox.
 It is common to represent this path crossing as a 90 deg cross on old star charts.
 The star chart provides evidence of where the cross in a circle motif originates.

-Christianity is the rebranding of these stories of rebirth and renewal.
+Christianity is the rebranding of these stories of rebirth, renewal, and reincarnation.
 We will outline some of the main points of their doctrines.
 How did they do it?
 Simple.
 They had the world’s most powerful army, which conquered the Mediterranean region.
-(4) (5)
+(7) (8)

 Jesus, born to a virgin on December 25, shares many similarities with the other dying gods.
 The Roman army transitioned these existing religions under the new universal religion based in Rome.
-They all focus on spiritual transitions from the ordinary to the extraordinary in life.
+They all focus on the narratives of inner growth and renewal that take us from the ordinary to the extraordinary.

 The rebranding of the dying god temples gave the Roman Empire the momentum needed to build the Vatican city-state.
 It continued to expand around the world, becoming the wealthiest single entity.